bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 ### `is*` utility methods

 The example above shows how data can be discriminated based on the `$type` property.
-There are, however, several disadvantages to relying on string comparison for discriminating data types:

-- Having to use inline strings yields a lot of code, hurting readability and bundle size.
-- In particular instances, the `$type` property can actually have two values to describe the same lexicon.
-An "images" embed, for example, can use both `app.bsky.embed.images` and `app.bsky.embed.images#main` as `$type`.
-This makes the previous point even worse.

-In order to alleviate these issues, the SDK provides type checking predicate functions.
-In their previous implementation, the `is*` utilities were defined as follows:
+The SDK provides utility methods to perform this kind of discrimination.
+These methods are named `is*` and are generated from the lexicons.
+For example, the `app.bsky.embed.images` lexicon used to generate the following `isMain` utility method:

 ```typescript
 export interface Main {